resource-watch/data-pre-processing/soc_005_rw1_political_rights_civil_liberties_index/README.md

-## Political Rights and Civil Liberties Index Dataset Pre-processing
+## Coral Reef Locations Dataset Pre-processing
-This file describes the data pre-processing that was done to [the Freedom in the World: The Annual Survey of Political Rights and Civil Liberties](https://freedomhouse.org/report-types/freedom-world) for [display on Resource Watch](https://resourcewatch.org/data/explore/8eafc054-a350-43b5-af61-a64a9a7f8ffe).
+This file describes the data pre-processing that was done to [the Global Distribution of Coral Reefs (2018)](http://data.unep-wcmc.org/datasets/1) for [display on Resource Watch](https://resourcewatch.org/data/explore/1d23838e-40da-4cf3-b61c-56258d3a5c56).

-The source provided the data as an excel file.
+The source provided this dataset as two shapefiles - one of which contains polygon data, and the other contains point data.

-Below, we describe the steps used to reformat the table so that it is formatted correctly to upload to Carto.
+Below, we describe the steps used to reformat the shapefile:
-1. Read in the data as a pandas dataframe and remove all empty columns.
+1. Read in the polygon shapefile as a geopandas data frame.
-2. Added '_aggr' to the end of the column names 'A', 'B', 'C', 'D', 'E', 'F', 'G', 'CL', 'PR', and 'Total' to match the column names in the previous Carto table.
-3. Rename the 'country/territory' and 'c/t?' columns to replace characters unsupported by Carto with underscores.
-4. Convert the column names to lowercase letters and replace spaces with underscores.
+2. Change the data type of column 'PROTECT', 'PROTECT_FE', and 'METADATA_I' to integers.
+3. Convert the geometries of the data from shapely objects to geojsons.
-5. Create a new column 'year_reviewed' to indicate the year of development the data are based on.
+4. Create a new column from the index of the dataframe to use as a unique id column (cartodb_id) in Carto.

-5. Convert the years in the 'year_reviewed' column to datatime objects and store them in a new column 'datetime'.
+Next, a mask layer was created so that it could be overlayed on top of other datasets to highlight where coral reefs were located.
+In order to create this, a 10km buffer was generated around each coral reef polygon.
+This was created and exported as a shapefile in Google Earth Engine, using the following code:

-Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/soc_005_rw1_political_rights_civil_liberties_index/soc_005_rw1_political_rights_civil_liberties_index_processing.py) for more details on this processing.
+Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/bio_004a_coral_reef_locations/bio_004a_coral_reef_locations_processing.py) for more details on this processing.

-You can view the processed Political Rights and Civil Liberties Index dataset [on Resource Watch](https://resourcewatch.org/data/explore/8eafc054-a350-43b5-af61-a64a9a7f8ffe).
+You can view the processed Coral Reef Locations dataset [on Resource Watch](https://resourcewatch.org/data/explore/1d23838e-40da-4cf3-b61c-56258d3a5c56).

-You can also download the original dataset [directly through Resource Watch](http://wri-public-data.s3.amazonaws.com/resourcewatch/soc_005_rw1_political_rights_civil_liberties_index.zip), or [from the source website](https://freedomhouse.org/report/freedom-world/2020/leaderless-struggle-democracy).
+You can also download the original dataset [directly through Resource Watch](https://wri-public-data.s3.amazonaws.com/resourcewatch/bio_004a_coral_reef_locations.zip), or [from the source website](http://data.unep-wcmc.org/datasets/1).

-###### Note: This dataset processing was done by [Matthew Iceland](https://github.com/miceland2) and [Yujing Wu](https://www.wri.org/profile/yujing-wu), and QC'd by [Taufiq Rashid](https://www.wri.org/profile/taufiq-rashid).
+###### Note: This dataset processing was done by [Yujing Wu](https://www.wri.org/profile/yujing-wu), and QC'd by [Amelia Snyder](https://www.wri.org/profile/amelia-snyder).